Dragging Canoe

-Dragging Canoe (ᏥᏳ ᎦᏅᏏᏂ, pronounced Tsiyu Gansini, (Note: His name is misspelled "Dragon Canoe" in some historical records.) c.
+Dragging Canoe (ᏥᏳ ᎦᏅᏏ (Note: His name is misspelled "Dragon Canoe" in some historical records.) c.
 1738 – February 29, 1792) was a Cherokee red (or war) chief who led a band of Cherokee warriors who resisted colonists and United States settlers in the Upper South.
-During the American Revolution and afterward, Dragging Canoe's forces were sometimes joined by Upper Muskogee, Chickasaw, Shawnee, and Indians from other tribes, along with British Loyalists, and agents of France and Spain.
+During the American Revolution and afterward, Dragging Canoe's forces were sometimes joined by Upper Muskogee, Chickasaw, Shawnee, and Native Americans from other tribes, along with British Loyalists, and agents of France and Spain.
 The Cherokee American Wars lasted more than a decade after the end of the American Revolutionary War.

-During that time, Dragging Canoe became the preeminent war leader among the Indians of the southeast.
+During that time, Dragging Canoe became the preeminent war leader among the Native Americans of the southeastern United States.
 He served as war chief, or skiagusta, of the group known as the Chickamauga Cherokee (or "Lower Cherokee"), from 1777 until his death in 1792.

 Biography

 Tsiyu Gansini was born about 1738.
 Dragging Canoe was the son of Attakullakulla (Tsalagi, or "Little Carpenter")—a Nipissing head-man—and Nionne Ollie ("Tame Doe").
 (Note: Dragging Canoe's mother, Nionne Ollie, was a Natchez-adopted Cherokee.)
-Many members of these two Native American groups then lived with the Cherokee (Note: Especially after their difficulties with the French, 1700-1731 and thereafter, many members of the Nipissing and Natchez migrated to Cherokee towns and took up residence there.) and had adapted to Cherokee society.
-(Note: Cherokee families highly valued the Natchez skill with herbal medicines.)
 Attakullakulla, Dragging Canoe's father, was born to the Nipissing near Lake Superior.
-His mother had been born to the Natchez but was adopted as a daughter by Cherokee Chief Oconostota's wife.
+His mother had been born to the Natchez but was adopted as a daughter by Cherokee Chief Oconostota's wife.[1]Many members of these two Native American groups then lived with the Cherokee (Note: Especially after their difficulties with the French, 1700-1731 and thereafter, many members of the Nipissing and Natchez migrated to Cherokee towns and took up residence there.) and had adapted to Cherokee society.

 Dragging Canoe's family lived with the Overhill Cherokee on the Little Tennessee River in what is now southeast Tennessee.
 He survived smallpox at a young age, which left his face marked.
 Dragging Canoe's brother, The Badger, also became a Cherokee chief.

 According to Cherokee legend, he was given his name because of an incident in his childhood.
 When he wanted to join a war party moving against the Shawnee, his father said that he could accompany the war party as long as he could carry his canoe.
 The youth tried to prove his readiness for war but could only drag the heavy canoe.